 In all, 48 JCCs in 26 states and one Canadian province received nearly 60 bomb threats during January, according to the JCCA, an association of JCCs.
 Most were made in rapid succession on three days: January 9, 18 and 31.
 A number of JCCs, including Orlando's, received multiple threats.

-Also on Monday, Ivanka Trump, who converted to Judaism, tweeted: "America is a nation built on the principle of religious tolerance.
+That night, Ivanka Trump, who converted to Judaism, tweeted: "America is a nation built on the principle of religious tolerance.
 We must protect our houses of worship & religious centers. #JCC".

 "The anti-Semitic threats targeting our Jewish community and community centers are horrible and are painful and a very sad reminder of the work that still must be done to root out hate and prejudice and evil," Trump said after a tour of the National Museum of African American Museum and Culture.